GRCDEV/ArduSim/help/setup.md

         sudo yum install git

 3. Download ArduPilot.
 This is the project which enables the user to compile a multicopter or other kinds of UAVs.
-In a terminal go to your home folder (*/home/user_name*) input this lines:
+In a terminal go to your home folder (*/home/user_name*) and input this lines:

         git clone git://github.com/ArduPilot/ardupilot.git
         cd ardupilot